 Who says butchery is a man’s job?
 Anya Fernald is single-handedly revolutionizing cattle ranching and the meat industry at large.
-She’s the co-founder of Belcampo Meat Co., a regenerative meat company and a series of whole animal butcher shops and cafes in California (with her signature dishes available for delivery via Caviar).
+She’s the co-founder of Belcampo Meat Co., a regenerative meat company and a series of whole animal butcher shops and cafes in California and New York (with her signature dishes available for delivery via Caviar in the Bay Area & LA).
 At Belcampo, Anya built her own supply chain on 25,000 acres of pristine farmland and fully integrated her processing facility right through her retail shops.
 She’s an icon who has helped create a brand and culture where the meat that we purchase can finally line up with our values (from humane raising to slaughtering, processing, and butchering, and overall sustainability practices in production).

 We already know she’s a fan of pasture-raised proteins, so we stepped into Anya’s hearty pantry to learn what else she stocks in her kitchen: stone-milled Maine Grains, Sierra Nevada cultured butter, farmers market produce “merchandising”, et al.

 “My kitchen design is a combination of everything I love - deep, saturated colors, patterns, designs I think are beautiful, and lots of my favorite materials: black iron, copper and matte and natural ceramics.